Aehsan4004/odin-tictactoe/README.md

 - `@marker`: The symbol ('X' or 'O').

 #### Methods:
-- `get_move`: Asks the player for a move and validates input.
+- `get_move`: Asks the player for a move and validates input (now using 1-based indexing).

 ### Game Class:
 #### Instance Variables: